 The danger of such a small increase in the monthly payment is complacency.
 Remember that by paying the minimum due, you could be in debt for more than 20 years.

-Rates are expected to keep rising, so it make sense for consumers to lock in a low rate today.
+Rates are expected to keep rising, so it makes sense for consumers to lock in a low rate today.
 The best ways to lock in lower rates are by leveraging long 0% balance transfer deals or by consolidating into fixed rate personal loans.

 On average, savings account rates haven’t changed much since the Fed started raising rates.
 That’s largely because big banks with the biggest deposits and large branch networks have less incentive to offer higher rates, and this skews national data on rates earned because most savers don’t shop around to find higher rates at online banks and credit unions.